 Aditi prioritized (in equal parts) form and function to create a space meaningful enough to nurture her artistic lifestyle.
 Not only does every item in the house have a story of its own, the house as a whole has inspired Aditi's four novels!
 She loves writing in both her indoor and outdoor areas depending on the project.
-Her debut novel, MIRROR IN THE SKY, was entirely written in her dining room, and her upcoming novel, LIBRARY OF FATES (which will be released July 2017) — a feminist historical fantasy about a louche, misogynistic dictator overthrowing a tiny idyllic kingdom — was written in her backyard.
+Her debut novel, MIRROR IN THE SKY, was entirely written in her dining room, and her second novel, LIBRARY OF FATES — a feminist historical fantasy about a louche, misogynistic dictator overthrowing a tiny idyllic kingdom — was written in her backyard.

 Apartment Therapy Survey:

 Our Style: I guess I would describe it as eclectic mid-century.
 The house was built in 1958 and I've tried to remain consistent with the style of the era.
 I also travel internationally quite a bit and love bringing back treasures from across the globe, so there's a lot of stuff from Morocco, Cuba, Italy, India, Southeast Asia and South and Latin America.

 Inspiration: I feel like every item in the house has a story: pieces I've collected from my travels, or poached from my parents or found at yard sales.
 I feel surrounded by things I love all day: books, plants, art.
 Comfort and functionality are important, but so is beauty!
 And plants!
 I absolutely love plants.